 formerly the Chancellor’s Award for Internationalization (CAFI)

 This competitive grant provides financial support to unique study abroad programs and opportunities to increase student mobility overseas.
-Four grants of $4,000 will be awarded (contingent upon funding availability) to programs administered during the 2015–16 academic year, including summer 2016.
+Four grants of $4,000 will be awarded (contingent upon funding availability).
 For complete information, please visit system.suny.edu/global/opportunities/isap/.